Childhood, Youth and Education Studies BA (Hons)

 Careers and opportunities

 The practical nature of the course means, upon successful graduation, you should have substantial placement experience, practical knowledge and problem-solving skills which will support a move into a range of different child-related professions or to study towards further professional qualifications, such as the PGCE if you would like to enter teaching, or an MA in Social Work if a career as a social worker appeals.
-There are also opportunities to branch out into other postgraduate courses such as the Psychology MSc for those interested in pursuing Educational Psychology.
+There may also be opportunities to branch out into other postgraduate courses such as the Psychology MSc for those interested in pursuing Educational Psychology (subject to further training, application and registration which may incur additional costs and have eligibility criteria).

 Past students who have successfully completed this course have had the opportunity to enter directly into a range of exciting roles in a range of settings.
 Examples of these include teaching assistant, play specialist in a primary school, SENCO, learning mentor, LAC (looked after child) advisor/advocate, youth worker, children and family support worker, children and young person’s case worker, children’s residential worker (therapeutic), as well as potentially setting up your own social enterprise.